BRYAN CASH

 Kitchen

 I am not a fan of the large modern showcase kitchens so common today.
 I like kitchens to be old-fashioned and charming.
-The kitchen is a workroom and should be appealing but simple, filled with marble, wood, clay, copper, bronze, brass, carbon steel, and enamelled iron.
+The kitchen is a workroom and should be appealing but simple, filled with wood, clay, copper, bronze, brass, carbon steel, and enamelled iron.
 Shown here is an excellent work table and traditional enamelled cooking range from France.
 This is the nicest cooking range available for the United States, and each one is custom made.
 My other favorite maker of French cooking ranges does not make for the US.

 Taps

-![]() |
+French, brass |

 Finishes